AtomicConductor/AtomicConductor.github.io/docs/client_tools/plugins/clarisse.md

 ---
 #### task_template
-Specifies a template for the command that will be run on remote instances.
-See the Conductor documentation site for a detailed discussion.
+Specifies a template for the commands to run on remote instances.
+The template uses a set of tokens enclosed in angle brackets.
+All the Conductor tokens are prefixed with `ct_`, for example, `ct_chunks` and `ct_tiles`.
+They are intended for use only in **ConductorJob** items, and their values are resolved at the time you create a submission.
+If you examine the task_template, and then click the **Preflight** button, you'll get a good idea how they are resolved.
+See the table at the end of this document for a fiull list of available tokens, and the scopes in which they are valid.

 ---
 #### notify